Paolo97Gll/Raytracer.jl/docs/src/devs/collab.md

 # Collaboration instructions

-To contribute to package development, clone this repository:
+To contribute to the package development, clone this repository:

 ```shell
 git clone https://github.com/Paolo97Gll/Raytracer.jl.git
 cd Raytracer.jl
 ```

-Then open julia and type the following commands to update your environment:
+Then open julia REPL and type the following commands to update your environment:

 ```julia
 import Pkg